Skip to content

 Readability

-• Warning (Blue): "Hard to read" if the ARI >= 10 and ARI < 14
+• Warning (Blue): "Hard to read" if the ARI >= 10 and ARI < 14.

-• Error (Red): "Very hard to read" if the ARI >= 14
+• Error (Red): "Very hard to read" if the ARI >= 14.

-• Error (Red): If the sentence is longer than 25 words
+• Error (Red): If the sentence is longer than 25 words.

 Note: The average reader only understands text at an 8th grade level.
-This is ARI < 10 ^3.
-The average reader also finds a sentence with more than 25 words very hard to read ^4.
+This is ARI < 10 ^2.
+The average reader also finds a sentence with more than 25 words very hard to read ^3.

 Note: In the VS Code Command Palette, you can use Analyze Files.
 This will apply ARI to every Markdown file in your workspace.
-This command will also check two, other things.
+This command will also check for two, other things.
 One, missing wiki links.
 Two, missing or unmatched footnotes and endnotes.

 Footnotes